haberdashPI/vscode-master-key/README.md

 ### Keybinding Features

 > [!WARNING]
 > For the initial release of Master Key, the Keybinding Features are not yet well documented.
-You can review the features when copying Larkin to your own customization file.
+You can review the format when copying Larkin to your own customization file (via `Master Key: Edit Preset Copy`).
 The main goal of the 0.3.0 release was to make the default keybindings accessible to new users.
-See the roadmap section below for details.
-The finer points of implementing your own keybindings will require some digging into source code and/or asking questions in the discussions section of this repo.
+See the [roadmap](#roadmap) for the versions expected to include better support for creating new keybinding presets.
+Before those milestones, the finer points of implementing your own keybindings could require some digging into source code and/or asking questions in the discussions section of this repo.
+These details are also currently subject to change.

 When you create your own keybindings using Master Key's special `.toml` keybinding format you get several powerful features that make it possible to easily create keybindings that would be difficult or impossible to implement without writing your own extension.